Yruno-tech/Real-Time-Human-Detection-Counting/README.md

 - tensorflow
 - fpdf

-****

-### 📌How this Script works :
-- User just need to download the file and run the main.py on their local system.
-- On the starting window of the application, user will be able to see START and EXIT option, using which user can start the application or exit from the application.
-- When user starts the application using START button, a new window will open, which allows user with options like, DETECT FROM IMAGE, DETECT FROM VIDEO or DETECT FROM CAMERA.
-- When user selects any of the first two option, he/she needs to select the respective files using SELECT button.
-- User can preview the selected file using PREVIEW button, and detect and count the humans using DETECT button.
-- And when user selects, the last option of detecting through camera, user need to open the Camera, using OPEN CAMERA button, As soon as camera opens, detection process will start.
-- After detection process gets completed or user manually completes it, two graph get plotted,
-	- 1.)
-Enumeration Plot(Human Count Vs. time) and
-	- 2.)
-Avg.
-Accuracy Plot(Avg.
-Accuracy Vs. time).
-- Along with this two plots, an option to generate crowd report also appears, On clicking on it, a crowd report in form of PDF is generated ans saved autmatically at the project file location.
-- In the crowd report genrated, there will be information like, What is Max Human Count, Max Accuracy, Max Avg.
-Accuracy, and also a two line status about crowd.

 ### 📌Compilation Steps :
 - Install all the required libraries.
 - After that download the code file, and run main.py on local system.